A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 - Andes mountain maps.

-If Map is displayed to help you indicate the location of the establishment, Local Pack is to help you find several local establishments that meet your search query (kind of place + its location).
+Suppose a Map is displayed to help you indicate the establishment's location.
+In that case, Local Pack is to help you find several local establishments that meet your search query (kind of place + its location).

-This block is usually displayed at the top of Google SERP but may be found at the bottom as well.
-By clicking on "More places," the searcher gets to the Google Maps tab where more listings with additional info (reviews, open hours, images) are displayed.
+This block is usually displayed at the top of Google SERP, but may also be found at the bottom.
+By clicking on "More places," the searcher gets to the Google Maps tab, where more listings with additional info (reviews, open hours, images) are displayed.

 Examples of keywords: